cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

 - Latency for writing retrieved secrets to files

-The measurements will be made using a representative configuration in terms of the number of secrets groups and the number of secrets per secrets group.
+The measurements will be made using a representative configuration in terms of the number of secret groups and the number of secrets per secret group.
 Details are TBD, but a representative configuration might look something like
 this:

-- 5 secrets groups
+- 5 secret groups
-- 5 secrets / secrets group
+- 5 secrets / secret group
 - Mix of secret value lengths (10 to 100 characters, plus some base64-encoded
   TLS certificates)